IAWM Conference Programme

 • Talk: War in museums as settings in feminist fiction-based research: Creative writing as a tool to (re)story gender-based violence and resistance

-• Workshop: Pracitising creative writing/non-fiction
+• Workshop: Pracitising creative writing with flash fiction: Feminist museologicl pedagogies

 19:00 Public conference event (Open to all interested parties)